HMS Grimsby (M108): Service history

 At 2 am on 29 September 2004 the 480-ton craft lost power and drifted into the ferry Duchess M (Gravesend to Tilbury), owned by the Lower Thames and Medway Passenger Boat Company in Gravesend, also damaging their Princess Pocahontas.

 Overseas deployments were varied including regular participation in Exercise Cold Response (Norway) and as part of Standing NATO Force Mediterranean (Standing NATO Maritime Group 2).
 More recently the focus had been in support of OP TELIC Roulement in the Persian Gulf.

 In 2010 the ship was based in Bahrain.
 In 2012 she entered a six-month Support Period (Docking) at HMNB Rosyth which included replacing the entire fire detection system, upgraded communications systems and habitability improvements.

 In early September 2022, the ship was reported as likely to be decommissioned and transferred to Ukraine and in October 2022 it was reported that her decommissioning had occurred.

-Ukrainian Service
+Ukrainian service

 She was commissioned into the Ukrainian Navy's Minesweeper Division as Chernihiv in July 2023 in a ceremony held in Glasgow.
 In April 2024, it was indicated that Chernihiv and her sister ship Cherkasy were to be based at HMNB Portsmouth for the "foreseeable future as they prepare for exercises with the Royal Navy alongside the US Navy in UK waters, which will help Ukraine understand how to operate with NATO navies".

 Affiliations

 She was affiliated to her home town of Grimsby, North East Lincolnshire and with local organisations such as Grimsby Town F.C., and the Grimsby and Cleethorpes Sea Cadet Unit.
 Other affiliations include the Grimsby Royal British Legion, Grimsby Royal Naval Association and Old Cleethorpes Royal Naval Association.

-The ship's Lady Sponsor was Lady Blackham.
+The ship's sponsor was Lady Candice Blackham.